Paris remains an iconic travel destination – and with good reason! It’s classy, fun, and full of the finest bread known

 There are so many hostels in Paris to choose from, but this one is our favorite.
 This trendy hostel is clean, comfortable, and affordable, plus you can’t beat the location!

-Best Airbnb in Paris – Cute flat near Eiffel Tower
+Best Airbnb in Paris – Cute Studio near the Eiffel Tower

 - You can’t get any closer.
 This Airbnb is located a few meters from the Eiffel Tower and many other attractions, like the Seine River.

 - Surrounded by fine dining restaurants, cafes and the typical french shops, you will find yourself in the best area to live in.

 - This home is definitely a great choice as it’s one of the best Airbnbs in Paris.
 You’re also very close to Bus-, Metro- and Train stations.

 Our Favorite Budget Hotel – Hotel du Cygne